 50. Are men and women equally entitled in law and practice to interpret cultural traditions, values and practices in your State?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please describe and provide examples.

 51. Are there restrictive dress codes for women which do not apply to men?
+Yes

 If yes, please describe and provide examples.
+There are more than 63 regional bylaws that discriminate against women in term of dress code, movement, running in office, getting public services, attain higher educationetc.
+Anti Porn law is alsodiscriminate against women.

 52. Are women in the country allowed to be a member and fully participate in cultural and scientific institutions in your State?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, please describe and provide examples.
+There is no prohibition for women to participate in cultural events or scientific institution.
+However in some places for example in Bandung, there is a regulation that prohibit women to perform at the traditional dances that consider sexy or erotic dance in the traditional dress code.

 53. Are women entitled in law and practice, independently of their marital status, to decide freely whether or not to participate in certain cultural events, traditions and practices in your State?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, please describe and provide examples.
+It is guaranteed in the article 28 of 1945 Constitution.

 54. Are there any specific actions to recognize and value the contributions of women to culture in your State?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please describe and provide examples.

 55. Do you have data regarding the participation of women in arts, science, sports and in the proportion of public funding allocated to women in these activities?
+No, we don’t have it.

 If yes, please provide information.